Alone (Masayoshi Takana album) Alone is the 10th studio album by Masayoshi Takanaka, released by Kitty Records on 10 December 1981

 overwhelming both in scope and in things happening, it's honestly kind of hard to walk the streets sometimes.
 There's people advertising their maid cafes every 5 steps, people window shopping for figurines,

-restaurants and the quiet TAKATAKATAKA of pachinko balls from behind the windows.
+restaurants and the muffled TAKATAKATAKA of pachinko balls from the frequent parlors.
 I really liked the AI English voice trying to convince you to come into some of the maid cafes.
 On some

 text-to-speech, AI type voice, felt like some blade runner shit.
 I also hit up the GIANT Bic Camera and Yodobashi camera stores just for the bit as well.
 Bic Camera was cool because they had a section where you